rmosenkis/CSCI363/ReliableTransfer/README.md

 Ryan Mosenkis and Chris Stankus

-Our protocol sends 5 packets at a time, waits for acknowledgements from those packets, then sends another 5 packets, and repeates.
+Our protocol sends 5 packets at a time, waits for acknowledgements from those packets, then sends another 5 packets, and repeats.
 It ignores duplicates and out of order chunks through the use of checks in the algorithm